dart-lang/pana/test/goldens/end2end/_dummy_pkg-1.0.0-null-safety.1.json_report.md

 Because _dummy_pkg requires SDK version >=2.12.0-0 <2.12.0, version solving failed.
 ```

+Run `dart pub downgrade` and then `dart analyze` to reproduce the above problem.

 You may run `dart pub upgrade --tighten` to update your dependency constraints, or visit http://dart.dev/go/downgrade-testing for further help.